Rajshreenupur/TASK-MANAGEMENT-SYSTEM/README.md

 2. **Data Integrity**: Prevents invalid states that could break reporting
 3. **Audit Trail**: Clear history of task progression
 4. **User Experience**: Prevents user errors by disallowing invalid actions

+### Task Assignment and Reassignment

+The system supports comprehensive task assignment functionality:

+1. **Default Assignment**: When a task is created without specifying an assignee, it is automatically assigned to the creator
+2. **Assignment During Creation**: Users can assign tasks to any project member (owner or members) during task creation via the Create Task modal
+3. **Task Reassignment**: Tasks can be reassigned to different project members through the Task Detail Sheet
+4. **Activity Tracking**: All assignment and reassignment actions are logged in the activity log with:
+   - Previous assignee name (or "Unassigned")
+   - New assignee name
+   - User who performed the action
+   - Timestamp
+5. **Creator Display**: Task cards in both Kanban and List views display the creator's name with an icon for easy identification

+### Activity Logging for State Changes

+Every state transition and assignment change is automatically logged:

+- **Task Creation**: Logs task creation with initial status (BACKLOG) and assignment
+- **Status Changes**: Logs previous and new status with user who made the change
+- **Assignments**: Logs initial assignment (TASK_ASSIGNED) with assignee name
+- **Reassignments**: Logs reassignment (TASK_REASSIGNED) with previous and new assignee names
+- **Metadata**: Stores user-friendly names in metadata for better display in activity logs

 ## Performance Considerations